homiedopie/beberlei.de/drafts/traits_are_static_access.rst

 - Not testable in isolation
 - Theoretically stateless, but not enforced in PHP
-- Traits can have very high impact on the code base
+- Very high impact on the code base (Code-Rank)

 Take the following code, which tries to implement reusable controller code through traits: